-The Applicants request a Critical Area variance from the prohibition of § 71.8.3.a(1) of the St. Mary's Comprehensive Zoning Ordinance ("CZO") against development activities in the Expanded Critical Area Buffer in order to construct an attached garage.
+The Applicants request a Critical Area variance from the prohibition of § 71.8.3.a(1) of the St. Mary's Comprehensive Zoning Ordinance ("CZO") against development activities in the Expanded Critical Area Buffer in order to raise the existing house out of the floodplain.